 Private Thomas R. Dickson, 2nd Battalion, Scots Guards.
-He was killed by a sniper in France on 29th September 1915 during the Battle of Loos, aged 33.
-He was the son of Mrs Dickson and the late Alexander Dickson of ” Te Aro ” , Morebattle.
+He was killed by a sniper in France, aged 33, on 29th September 1915 during the Battle of Loos, aged 33.
+He had been born in Lauder and was the son of Mrs Dickson and the late Alexander Dickson of ” Te Aro ” , Morebattle.
 He fell in operations round the ” Chalk Pits” and “Puits 14Bis ” and is commemorated on the Loos Memorial, Dud Corner, Loos, France.
-The Battalion held Hill 70 although enemy shelling caused casualties.
+The Battalion held “Hill 70” although enemy shelling caused casualties.
 Between 28th and 30th September there were 17 killed and 112 wounded.
-He had been a Regular soldier and had fought in the Boer War.
+He had been educated at Musselburgh Academy before enlisting as a a Regular soldier and had fought in the Boer War.
 As a reservist he had been recalled to his old Regiment on the outbreak of War whilst working as a mason in Musselburgh.
-The first photograph shows part of the battlefield looking towards the German front line trenches and the second shows a group of Scots Guards in ” Little Willie trench preparing bombs for the assault.
+The photo shows the village of Loos after its capture and Hill 70 looking from beyond Loos.